 The Group's income and operating cash flows are substantially independent of changes in market interest rates.
-The Group has interest-bearing assets such as cash and cash equivalents, short-term deposits, and non-current other receivables, however the interest rate risk arises from its longterm borrowings specifically a Term Loan and Senior Notes 2026.
-Borrowings issued at variable rates expose the Group to cash flow interest rate risk.
-Borrowings related to Senior Notes due 2026 are charged at a fixed rate.
-As at 31 December 2021 the Group had drawn down \$1.72bn (2020: \$1.74bn) on the Term Loan which is repayable in quarterly instalments over 7 years.
-The credit agreement will mature in 2026.
-Drawings under this credit agreement incur interest at a variable rate of LIBOR +3.5% (2020: +4.5%).
-The Group has entered into interest rate cap arrangements to hedge the variable interest rates on the Term Loan.
-The cap provides protection of USD LIBOR up to 2% and covers 97% of the total nominal amount of the Term Loan.
-As at 31 December 2021 it is estimated that a hypothetical 1% increase in interest rate would have decreased the 2021 profit before tax by approximately \$36.5m (2020: \$36.3m).
+The Group has interest-bearing assets such as cash and cash equivalents, short-term deposits, and non-current other receivables, however the interest rate risk arises from its long-term borrowings specifically related party borrowing.
+Borrowings issued at variable rates expose the Group to cash flow interest rate risk; The Group has two variable interest loan agreements with its parent, the first is a \$2.0bn facility which has an interest rate of Libor + 4.7% (2020: Libor + 4.7%) and the second is a \$1.0bn facility with an interest rate of Libor + 3.7% (2020: Libor + 4.7%).
+Both loan agreements were signed on 5 December 2019 and are due to mature on 5 December 2026.
+As at 31 December 2021.
+It is estimated that a hypothetical 1% increase in interest rate would have decreased the 2021 profit before tax by approximately \$20.8m (2020: \$25.2m).
 Management believes that a 1% sensitivity rate provides a reasonable basis upon which to assess expected changes in variable interest rates.